 Don't wait until after your campaign is over to assess the impact of your outreach/marketing efforts.
 YouNoodle Compete gives you real-time insights as applications come in.

 Succeeding with startups and technologies inside large organizations is hard.
 YouNoodle lets you engage executives and managers in the evaluation process, thereby building an affinity to startup adoption and integration.

 Governments, foundations, and other organizations are routinely supporting startups and entrepreneurs with both financial and in-kind resources.
 But do their efforts actually make a difference on future success of those startups?

-Geoffrey Barrows from Ecole Polytecnique in Paris exames over 20,000 startups (in an anonymized data set), which have passed through structured evaluation processes on the YouNoodle platform.
+Geoffrey Barrows from Ecole Polytechnique in Paris examines over 20,000 startups (in an anonymized data set), which have passed through structured evaluation processes on the YouNoodle platform.
 The team examines the relationship between evaluation and future success of a startup by correlating future outcome metrics (alive, successful, funding, employees, etc) and tying them back to their original evaluations.

-- Startup grant programs work, but only if the election process is structured and unbiased, and the funds are distributed over the right number of startups.
+- Startup grant programs work, but only if the selection process is structured and unbiased, and the funds are distributed over the right number of startups.

 - A typical grant/prize (average $26k on YouNoodle) generates approx 10x as much in funding ($260k)

 later in that startup's life, compared to similar startups not selected for those grants.

 - If the program organizers deviate from the structured distributed external evaluation format (global best practice) and partly choose their own winners based on intuition, the study finds a significantly lower impact of the grants or resources distributed.